zZekken2/2D-Water-Wave-Simulation/README.md

 ![banner](wave_simulator_banner.png)

+**Description**
+---
 This is a simple `Wave Simulator` written in python.
+It uses Spring calculations to emulate the behavior of water after external force is applied.

 **Inpired by**
 ---